 required | The refresh_token from the previous successful authorization call |

-To get a new access_token
+To get a new access_token & refresh_token, make a POST request to the token URL.

 curl -X POST https://auth.hoxton.ai/oauth/token